Celebrating academic innovation

 The recipients of the 2022 Principal’s Teaching and Learning Awards have been announced, recognizing excellence demonstrated by educators at Queen’s.

-Administered by the Centre for Teaching and Learning, the criteria include student support, curriculum development, promotion of inquiry, international innovation, and educational leadership.
+Administered by the Office of the Principal, the criteria include student support, curriculum development, promotion of inquiry, international innovation, and educational leadership.

 “With our new strategy, we are actively engaging in ways Queen’s can maximize its impact in the world and teaching and learning is integral to this,” says Principal and Vice-Chancellor Patrick Deane.
 “We are now emerging from a period in which teaching and learning has faced very serious challenges and this is all the more reason to look to the future with optimism.
 The Principal’s Teaching and Learning Awards honour our colleagues in a range of areas exemplifying a commitment to making an impact through the classroom and beyond.”